The Unexpected Mission is the title of my entry for 2009’s NaNoWriMo and it has taken me about 11 months to complete it to my satisfaction.

 In between my regular work and my laziness to open the rough story to complete it), I was impressed with myself that I was able to complete the short novel with plenty of revisions to style, grammar, spelling mistakes, expansion of the nameless characters and additional twist to the story.

 The final tally is a short novel of 50,203 words (ya, delete quite a load of them especially the x-rated part), covering over 93 pages.

-I had intended to publish it once the rough edges of my book has been cleaned out – after all, since I put a lot of sleepless night into the story, the last thing I want to see is it collecting “dust” in my laptop folder.
+I had intended to publish it once the rough edges of my book have been cleaned out – after all since I put a lot of sleepless night into the story, the last thing I want to see is it collecting “dust” in my laptop folder.

 15 days and counting…